There are only two categories of export that can be performed while working in the Painting Workspace:

 [x] Coarse…

-But if Layer X was not normally distorted, just displacement export would not help.
 You need to re-bake the mesh to get normal displacement or use vector displacement.

-Export to Unreal example by Digman
+Export to Unreal example

-3DC setup: – Roughness/Metalness is selected under the textures menu.
+– Roughness/Metalness is selected under the textures menu.

 – View Menu.
 GGX Burley 12 (Unreal4).

-– File menu— Export objects and textures—-Export panel- Unreal5
+– File menu > Export objects and textures > Export panel > Unreal5

-The Metalness and Roughness are imported as SRGB.
-Open the image editor for each image and deselect Srgb.
 Save the image.
 Now they will be linear maps and will render correctly.
 They will be listed as linear in the Material editor.

-You should have a default material already created—Double-click on it to open.
+You should have a default material already created, double-click on it to open.

-Drag all the texture files into the default_material editor and input them into the correct slots.
+Drag all the texture files into the default material editor and input them into the correct slots.

 Apply and save.

-Last picture: Of course, the lighting is different in this simple setup.
+Of course, the lighting is different in this simple setup.
 The colors are correct, and the metalness and roughness match closely to 3DC.
-PBR reacts, as you know to different lighting setups correctly, so the lighting is different in the unreal scene and 3DC.